inform-us/requirements_specifications/informus/rules/Epidural and motor block.md

 **Whether a patient is on an epidural for their pain management should be denoted on the existing pain score floor plan**

-1. If epidural (flowsheets TBC) have been documented in the last 12 hours, label patient as 'on epidural'. ?Icon or letter 'E' in Bed.
+1. If data entered in flowsheet 7001026 in the last 12 hours, label patient as 'on epidural'. ?Icon or letter 'E' in Bed.
 2. If none of the epidural drug flowsheets have been documented in the last 12 hours, the patient is not on an epidural.
 No change.

 ## MOTOR BLOCK ASSESSMENT FLOOR PLAN